Development of ESAS

-The development and delivery of Equally Safe at School (ESAS) has been funded by the Scottish Government through Equally Safe funding and is included in the Equally Safe Delivery Plan.
-It has been developed by Rape Crisis Scotland in partnership with the University of Glasgow, who has helped to guide its progress, develop its methodology and conduct research with schools involved in the pilot.
+The development and delivery of ESAS has been funded by the Scottish Government through Equally Safe funding and is included in the Equally Safe Delivery Plan.
+It was developed by Rape Crisis Scotland in partnership with the University of Glasgow, who has helped to guide its progress, develop its methodology and conduct research with schools involved in the pilot.

 ESAS was piloted in six schools in South Lanarkshire, East Ayrshire and Glasgow between 2017 and 2021, with support from Zero Tolerance and a wide range of other voluntary and statutory partners and stakeholders.
 Pilot schools were involved in co-developing the ESAS approach and tools to ensure they were feasible and effective.
 The experiences of schools participating in the pilot has been fundamental in informing and shaping the intervention into what it is today.